devopsdays/devopsdays-web/content/events/2016-kansascity/program/caleb-hyde.md

 <p><strong>Description:</strong></p>

 <p>
 If your company is bringing in millions in revenue, but still editing configs by hand, there’s a crisis of identity.
-We’ll share our experiences of growing Pinsight Media's platforms for resiliency and scale.
+We’ll share our experiences of growing small companies' platforms  for resiliency and scale.
 </p>
 <p>